 Living on campus will continue to look a little different.
-As plans are developed to re-enter campus, we will share relevant information necessary to living on campus.
-Please review the university’s COVID-19 Community Standards.
+As plans are developed to re-enter campus, we will share relevant information necessary to living on campus and for our greater FSL Community in the UPDATED MESSAGES below.
+Please review the updates to the university’s COVID-19 Community Standards.
 Residents will be responsible for following all community standards while living in Greek Village.

 - Updates for Fall 2020 (sent 6/10/2020)